dotkernel/dot-maker/docs/book/v1/component/entity.md

 **The name must contain only letters and numbers.**

 > You don't have to append "Entity" to the name.
+> It is automatically appended when necessary.
-See our [Naming Standards](../naming-standards.md) page for more information.
+> See our [Naming Standards](../naming-standards.md) page for more information.

 If you leave the name blank, the process will exit.